john-data-chen/next-dnd-starter-kit/README.md

 ### Turbopack

-- status: enabled (dev and build mode)
+- status: enabled in default (Next.js 16)
 - benefit: the Rust-based successor of webpack by Vercel, offers near-instantaneous server startup and lightning-fast Hot Module Replacement (HMR).
 This is achieved through its incremental architecture, which caches function-level computations, ensuring we only build what's necessary.
 - [introduction](https://nextjs.org/docs/app/api-reference/turbopack)